Lopolin-LP/justified-gallery-viewer/README.md

 - Reverse the order with one click!
 - Open it in Fullscreen without distractions!
 - Or not in Fullscreen without distractions, your choice!
-- With Edit Mode:
-  - Change the order to be however you like!
+- With Edit Mode you can Change the order to be however you like!
-  - Delete images easily!
 - Quickly hide what you're looking at in case there's someone~

 ### Collections